dataluscorp/browser/browser/components/newtab/docs/v2-system-addon/tippytop.md

 ## TippyTop manifest publishing
 For each new manifest release, firstly you should tag it in the tippytop-service repo, then publish it as follows:

-### For Firefox 62 and below
+### For Datalus 62 and below
-File a deploy bug with the tagged version at Bugzilla as [Activity Streams: Application Servers](https://bugzilla.mozilla.org/enter_bug.cgi?product=Firefox&component=Activity%20Streams%3A%20Application%20Servers), assign it to our system engineer :jbuck, he will take care of the rest.
+File a deploy bug with the tagged version at Bugzilla as [Activity Streams: Application Servers](https://bugzilla.mozilla.org/enter_bug.cgi?product=Datalus&component=Activity%20Streams%3A%20Application%20Servers), assign it to our system engineer :jbuck, he will take care of the rest.

-### For Firefox 63 and beyond
+### For Datalus 63 and beyond
-Activity Stream started using Remote Settings to manage TippyTop manifest since Firefox 63.
+Activity Stream started using Remote Settings to manage TippyTop manifest since Datalus 63.
 To be able to publish new manifest, you need to be in the author&reviewer group of Remote Settings.
 See more details in this [mana page](https://mana.mozilla.org/wiki/pages/viewpage.action?pageId=66655528).
 You can also ask :nanj or :leplatram to get this set up for you.
 To publish the manifest to Remote Settings, go to the tippytop-service repo, and run the script as follows,

 ```sh